hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/sockbot.md

 * Year: 2017
 * Blog: https://www.symantec.com/connect/blogs/android-malware-google-play-adds-devices-botnet-and-performs-ddos-attacks

-This malware sample aims to perform web traffic boosting.
-It retrieves ad configuration from the malware developers server on device boot when network is available.
-The malware sample then aims to connect to an ad server to perform ad requests (an observed behavior, as the server was down).
+This malware sample aims to perform port forwarding and hidden ads.
+The malware activates on application launch or boot system events.
+It first checks network connectivity before retrieving commands from the server to enable a port using SOCKS protocols.
+Based on data sent from the malware developer server, it contains capabilities of loading network traffic to perform hidden ads or act as a relay to steal data from the internal network (both observed behaviors, as the server was down at time of analysis).

 ## Signature
 ---